 “That said, we know that many adults are using these products as alternate nicotine delivery devices to try to quit smoking, so we have an obligation to discuss the known and unknown risks and benefits,” Dr. Ostroff says.
 “We take a very individualized approach and work with each patient to develop a tailored quitting plan informed by the latest research findings and patient preferences.”

-She notes that many people who use e-cigarettes are dual users who continue to use some traditional tobacco products as well.
+She notes that many people who vape are dual users who continue to use some traditional tobacco products as well.
 “We know that dual use is extraordinarily common.
 But people don’t get the full benefits from quitting smoking unless they quit smoking cigarettes completely.”Back to top

-4. There are special considerations surrounding e-cigarette use in people with cancer.
+4. There are special considerations surrounding vaping in people with cancer.

 “When someone has been diagnosed with cancer, there is an urgency for them to quit smoking cigarettes so that it doesn’t interfere with their treatment or negatively affect their cancer outcomes,” Dr. Ostroff says.
 E-cigarette use is not allowed in healthcare settings, so it especially important that people seek support to quit and medication recommendations from health professionals with expertise in treating tobacco dependence.